krlbabka/chess/Documentation/CodeDocumentation.md

 #### PromotionDialog.cs

-Form for a pop up dialog on pawn promotion;
+Form for a pop up dialog on pawn promotion.

 #### GameOverDialog.cs

-Form for a pop up dialog on game end;
+Form for a pop up dialog on game end.

 ### Helper Classes